 At the conservatoire, Perlemuter’s teaching assistant was Marcelle Heuclin, an ideal collaborator, having studied herself in Lazare Lévy’s class at the Conservatoire.
 A constant quest for intelligent fingering was one of the most fascinating and practical aspects of their teaching.
 Searching for the best finger and hand distribution was not only to facilitate the performance of a technically difficult passage but to underline the musical shape of a phrase or to produce a more effective sound, and Ray is always grateful to have studied with them and for their original and pianistic insight.

 Interest in music editing evolved while directing the piano school founded with his wife in North London, during which time he produced and edited volumes of teaching material for students.
 For a number of years he taught in the Far East and adjudicated at the Hong-Kong Schools Music Festival.
-He now lives in central France and plans to complete further working editions of music by Ravel, Albeniz, Schumann, Debussy and Rachmaninoff.
+He now lives in central France and plans to complete further working editions of music by Ravel, Albeniz, Schumann, Debussy, Rachmaninov and Franck.